apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>An optional field where the list of containers will be injected into EnvFrom.</p>
+<p>asEnvFrom is optional: the list of containers will be injected into EnvFrom.</p>
 </td>
 </tr>
 </tbody>